RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 *I recommend to get original XBOX/Dualshock sticks ("3D Analog dualshock"), sticks from serious RC controllers, or modify original Dualshock/XBOX gamepads or RC controllers with good sticks.*

-*Connections diagram is shown for 5-axis, 4-buttons RC controller.
-As there are few pins left, it is possible to add three more buttons.
+*Connection diagram is shown for 5-axis, 4-buttons, 5 actions joystitck RC controller.
+Different configuration is possible.
 Axes and buttons are configured in include\txConfig.h*

 # Building guide